tjelton/tjelton/README.md

 Part of this is a love for creating and designing, and making thorough software solutions which are well suited for their interdisciplinary purpose.

 🌱 I’m currently working as a casual academic with the School of Chemistry (at the University of Sydney) where I am desingning the 'ChemEd VR Toolkit'.
-This toolkit is a collection of resources and software packages with the aim of aiding the development of VR applications specifically for Chemistry Education purposes
+This toolkit is a collection of resources and software packages with the aim of aiding the development of VR applications specifically for Chemistry Education purposes (for example, making a VR chemistry lab, or creating a 3D space where students can visualise 3D molecules).

-(for example, making a VR chemistry lab, or creating a 3D space where students can visualise 3D molecules).
+💻 Feel free to check out my personal website and blog here: https://tjelton.com/

 📫 How to reach me:
 - Email: tjelton@protonmail.com